Thanksgiving Day Parade route, balloon inflation, street closures

 The Parade's signature balloons have featured some of the world's most beloved characters.
 Joining the giant character balloon line-up this year will be the famed Saiyan warrior Goku from "Dragon Ball Super: Broly."

-Spectators can witness the balloon inflation event beginning at 1:00 p.m. on Wednesday at 77th and 81st Streets between Central Park West and Columbus Avenue.
-The event continues until 8:00 p.m.
+The balloon inflation event was held Wednesday at 77th and 81st Streets between Central Park West and Columbus Avenue.

 The only public entrance is located at 73rd and Columbus Avenue.
 You can download a printable walking map of the balloon inflation area here.